Summit | 8:30 AM – 5:00 PM

 Abstract: Over the past decade, behavioral health has undergone a profound transformation from growing national awareness to major policy shifts, expanded access, and a stronger commitment to parity.
 This keynote will examine how far the field has come, the forces that accelerated progress, and the innovations reshaping how care is delivered, including advances in crisis care.
 Just as importantly, it will look ahead to the policy, clinical, and technological opportunities that can drive the next generation of behavioral health improvement.
 Attendees will gain a clear perspective on what’s working, what remains unfinished, and where the greatest potential lies to build a more equitable, accessible, and person-centered behavioral health system.

-Speaker: Cara McNulty (Vibrant Emotional Health)
+Speaker: Cara McNulty, DPA (Vibrant Emotional Health)

 10:00 – 10:45 AM | Panel 1: Policy Crossroads: What’s Next for Mental Health and Substance Use Disorder Regulation?